Yord/pxi/README.md

 | [`@pf/sample`][pf-sample]   | `sample`     | `sample`                 | `sample`                         | `sample`         |   ✕  |

 The last column tells what plugins come preinstalled in `pf`.
-Refer to the `.pfrc` section to see how to enable other plugins.
+Refer to the `.pfrc` Module section to see how to enable other plugins.

 ### Performance